-In the past several years, the number of incidents of identity theft related to consumers’ tax returns has surged, and there seems to be little the Internal Revenue Service can do about it.
+In the past several years, the number of incidents of related to consumers’ tax returns has surged, and there seems to be little the Internal Revenue Service can do about it.
 Now, some experts say that a major reason for this increase in fraud could be the result of the agency’s e-filing option.

 Tax season used to be simple for David Parker.
 His accountant electronically filed taxes for his businesses and investments, and the refund arrived promptly in the mail.